 Business Personal Property

 Business personal property policies are designed to cover both recreational and medical marijuana businesses.
-While policies can range from carrier to carrier, most cover the building structure, fixtures, furniture, grow equipment, stock, and machinery, just to name a few.
+This cannabis insurance policy can range from carrier to carrier, most cover the building structure, fixtures, furniture, grow equipment, stock, and machinery, just to name a few.
 With this type of insurance, business owners are protected from various acts that could occur, such as theft of cannabis products.

 Business Income and Extra Expense